wisp-forest/docs/docs/lavender/markdown-syntax.md

 Using standard Markdown syntax, wrap some text into `[square brackets](followed by a link in parantheses)` to create a [hyperlink](https://youtu.be/dQw4w9WgXcQ).

 However, Lavender also offers specific syntax for linking to other entries or categories in the same book.
 To create an internal link, begin it with a caret `^` and follow with the ID of an entry or category (derived using the resource's namespace and path relative to their respective directory).
-Refer to these handy example:
+Refer to these handy examples:

 - `[category link](^mymod:a_category)`<br>
   Links to `assets/mymod/lavender/categories/<book id>/a_category.md`